 These two lines contain words written in the color of the cat’s ruthless eyes in the darkness.
 In this sense, the cat bands together with the poet — the poet becomes like an evil cat that triumphs over whomever harms him and is able to survive despite the harm he faces.
 The cat symbolizes all the poets who, despite being attacked, expelled, and marginalized, possessed the cruel stubbornness of the cat to survive and preserve their poetry.
 Thus, the image depicts tragedy, challenge, resistance, and survival.

 The poet drew upon the cat's connection to the moon, as well.
 The moon has many connotations in legends, art, and literature.
 When the moon is red, it is related to femininity and symbolizes fertility.
-If it changes, or is depicted with an animal, it may symbolize the occurrence of a certain, possibly tragic, event, as the Almighty says ().
+If it changes, or is depicted with an animal, it may symbolize the occurrence of a certain, possibly tragic, event, as the Almighty says (Surah Al-Qamar 1).
 The poet expressed this in the cover:

 In this picture, the cat appears perched on a sparse tree branch as a metaphor for death, while the tree itself symbolizes the Būghāz tree.
 The cat is in a position corresponding to the full moon, in reference to a disaster.
 As the picture depicts nighttime (i.e., storytelling time in the Amazigh culture), it is as if the poet says to the reader, “it is time for me to tell you this tragic tale.”
 The poet has also been able to employ colors with their different gradients and insignia and symbolism, which we have tried to deduce based on common understanding from the perspective of artistic criticism with regards to colors, on the one hand, and from literature on the other.